Samuel M. Bay: The Dred Scott case

+Bay moved immediately for a new trial on the basis that Scott's case had been lost due to a technicality which could be rectified, rather than the facts.
+On July 24, 1847, Bay filed a deposition detailing the differences between Russell's deposition and his testimony under cross-examination, and a new trial was eventually awarded.
+But due to an appeal by Emerson, the St. Louis Fire of 1849, a cholera epidemic, and two continuances, the retrial in the St. Louis Circuit Court did not commence until January 12, 1850, by which time Bay had died in the cholera epidemic.
+The jury in the new trial decided in favor of Scott and awarded him his freedom, but the case was appealed, with eventual results that are well-known.

 Although the Dred Scott case is well known today, Dred Scott v.
 Irene Emerson did not incite much reaction in St. Louis or any other part of the country.
 The litigants involved were not well known, nor did the case involve controversial principles of law.
 Only one St. Louis newspaper mentioned the case, and only in a daily list of cases in the city courts.

 Later life and death

 Bay died relatively young and was survived by a widow, three sons, and a daughter.
 He died of cholera in the 1849 epidemic.